acumos/system-integration/z2a/CONFIG.md

 # Acumos Configuration

+> NOTE: Work in progress.
+Subject to change.

 ## Acumos Configuration Tasks

 *Acumos Post-Install Configuration steps in progress ...*

+### MariaDB

+MariaDB - to support the Common Data Services (CDS)

+>NOTE: Scripts to automate the configuration of the MariaDB instance with the CDS schema have been created.
+Need to document the end-user steps here when the scripts are merged into z2a.

+### Sonatype Nexus

+Nexus - to support artifact management

+>NOTE: Scripts to automate the configuration of Nexus are in the process of being created.
+Need to document the end-user steps here when the scripts are merged into z2a.

 ## Kubernetes Configuration Tasks

 ### Kubernetes Dashboard

+> NOTE:  the Kubernetes Dashboard has been added to the K8s/kind installation - more information forthcoming.

 A Kubernetes dashboard is a web-based Kubernetes user interface which is used to deploy containerized applications to a Kubernetes cluster, troubleshoot the applications, and manage the cluster itself along with its attendant resources.